 While the vast majority of civilian deaths are at the hands of government forces, Donatella also found evidence of abuses by the armed opposition.
-The summary execution-style killing of 14 members of the Berri clan, a video of which was posted on youtube, is the most well-known.
-Unfortunately it is not the only example.

 You can help stop this horror

 We are calling on the UN Security Council to bring the situation before the International Criminal Court.
 When that time comes, the evidence that you are helping us to collect will be vital in bringing those responsible for war crimes to justice.
-Your donations have helped us get this far: please help us continue this crucial work.

 - UN team must get full access to investigate chemical weapons claim (22 August 2013)

 - Independent report confirms need for Syria to be referred to ICC (5 June 2013)

 - Civilians bear the brunt as battle for Aleppo rages (23 August 2012)